icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 - Chaostreff weekly on Thursdays @ 18:00
 - The only hackerspace with a server room (according to [hackerspaces.org](https://wiki.hackerspaces.org/K-space.ee))
-- Various equipment to print, engrave and cut (everything but yourslef)
+- Various equipment to print, engrave and cut (everything but yourself)
 - Bees, honey
 - Quiet office, if you don't have time for fun